 The lead or long line must be strong enough to hold the dog and the handler must be able to let it slip through their hand.
 Beware of nylon or other materials that easily cause rope burns.A ten meter tracking line is the best we have found so far.
 Lunge lines for horses are good for holding on to but can be heavy and hold water in wet conditions.Skill is also required in handling the line and it must be practiced before using it around stock.

 The line can form a loop and the dog can step in it, then it retracts snaring the dog.
-This can also sometimes happen to the handler or the stock.
-Skill and timing is required to use a flexi lead and you must practise with it before being using it around stock.
+This can also sometimes happen to the handler.

 Whistles are for use in situations where our voice will not carry far enough, or where people have quiet voices.
 Your dog should not be further way from you than the length of a lead or long line.
 It is also another item to carry and to have ready to use.
 So a whistle should only be used where there is a very good reason.
 If there is a good reason it must be used as just another form of command and trained away from stock first.

-Head collars are not appropriate on their own as they are not secure enough and can be pulled off There are now claims they damage the dogs eyes leading to glaucoma if not fitted correctly.
+Head collars are not appropriate on their own as they are not secure enough and can be pulled off.
+There is now evidence they can damage the dogs eyes if not fitted correctly.
 They also can hinder playing with toys.
 A big problem with them is getting one that fits your dog correctly as they are usually sold in sealed bags.
 If you can get one that fits well it can be useful while you are training.